brettbuddin/shaden/README.md

 Shaden is a modular audio synthesizer.
 Patches for the synthesizer are written in a Lisp dialect.
 A REPL and HTTP interface is provided for interacting with the synthesizer in real-time.
-I started this project as a way of learning more about digital signal processing and music theory. *Consider this an art project*.
+I started this project as a way of learning more about digital signal processing and music theory. **Consider this an art project**.

-The name *shaden* comes from the *Cycle of Galand* book series by Edward W. Robertson.
+The name "shaden" comes from the *Cycle of Galand* book series by Edward W. Robertson.

 ### Highlights